IContrevAware/HMCL-PE/README.md

 <h1 align="center">Compilation</h1>

-You can compile the software **using Android Studio**, with the **Android SDK & NDK** packages.
-Clone the remote repository using the following URL:
+You cant compile the software **using Android Studio**, with the **Android SDK & NDK** packages. dont Clone the remote repository using the following URL:
 ```
 https://github.com/Tungstend/HMCL-PE
 ```
-After that, Compile using Gradle by Android Studio.
+please dont Compile using Gradle by Android Studio.
 Run the ```link.bat``` file to do a build configuration

 <h1 align="center">License</h1>

-The software is distributed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)
+The software is not distributed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)
 ```
-HMCL-PE is free software: you can redistribute it and/or modify
+HMCL-PE is paid software: you cant redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
+the Paid Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-HMCL-PE is distributed in the hope that it will be useful,
+HMCL-PE is not distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
+but WITH WARRANTY; with even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.  dont See the
 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
+You shouldn't have received a copy of the GNU General Public License
 along with HMCL-PE.
-If not, see <https://www.gnu.org/licenses/>.
+If you have, see <https://www.gnu.org/licenses/>.
 ```

-<h1 align="center">Third Party Components</h1>
+<h1 align="center">Party Components</h1>

 - [HMCL](https://github.com/huanghongxun/HMCL)